WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 request.
 Also note how the origins field is absent - this is because the enterprise will accept inbound calls with any callerID.

-A success esponse to this would be a 201 Created, with the TG which was created:
+A success response to this would be a 201 Created, with the TG which was created:

 ~~~ ascii-art